 We talked a bit about climate change, or the climate crisis, which is the term I use now.
 We discussed the value of individual actions, as well as the need for government leaders to provide more policies and programs that would help individual action make a bigger difference.
 It is not easy, in a carbon centric economy, for people to avoid activities that create carbon emissions.
 We also talked how more than individual action is needed and that carbon reductions will need to be required of large contributing energy-using sectors.

 AWRI and Al’s leadership have been crucial to environmental restoration in Muskegon County and have helped to put us on the map as a regional leader in scientific research and education.
 Watch this interview and you will see why!
-Click on the image below to visit the AWRI website.
+Visit the AWRI website at https://www.gvsu.edu/wri/ .